 But six months later the company said I’d have to go, because the owner’s daughter was graduating college and would be replacing me.
 OK, I shrugged, I’m just going to move onto another temp job, just like I’ve always done.
 But my supervisor recognized potential in me and encouraged me to apply for a full-time job within the company.
 With her guidance, I wrote cold letters to 15 people in the company who had previously never expressed interest in my existence.
 Only one responded.
 She had just signed on a huge project and needed an extra set of hands.
 Any hands.
-If I were a homeless person that could click on a mouse, I would have been hired.
 And that’s how I got my first salaried job.
 I was there at the right time and place.

 A year or two later, for the first time, I started making more than $40,000.
 I know it sounds silly, but with that salary I felt absolutely RICH.